 - Step 3: Based on the agreed-upon amount, your insurance provider will calculate your new premium.

-- Step 4: Pay the premium and purchase the policy.
+- Step 4: Pay the premium and purchase the voluntary excess car insurance policy.

 - Step 5: At the time of making any claim against the policy, you must pay the compulsory and voluntary deductible amounts for the claim to be settled.